 The simplest way to explain embedded finance is in-app payments whether a customer is using a taxi app “Lyft” or buying takeaway through a food application.
 Embedded finance involves integrating a financial service into a non-financial application.
 For users, it provides quick and seamless payments and an incredible customer experience.

 There’s no limit to the use cases of embedded finance and the primary function of embedded finance is providing seamless customer payments.
-But the use case of embedded finance is starting to go beyond just payments and more and more non-financial industries are entering into the financial ecosystem to provide better digital banking services to the customers.
-By properly implementing embedded finance, all banking tasks can be achieved virtually, such as investments, borrowing and lending, insurances, credit card applications and so much more.
+But the use case of embedded finance is starting to go beyond just payments and more and more non-financial industries are entering the financial ecosystem to provide better digital banking services to the customers.
+By properly implementing embedded finance, all banking tasks can be achieved virtually, such as investments, borrowing and lending, insurance, credit card applications and so much more.

-With the constant developments in the banking sector, it is possible that the current landscape of the financial industry will be completely different from the next 10 years.
+With the constant developments in the banking sector, it is possible that the current landscape of the financial industry will be completely different in the next 10 years.
 Unlike the digital transformation of the banking industry, embedded finance has had a slow start/ Over the last couple of years, the use of open banking APIs for customer onboarding, KYC verification, payments, and fraud prevention has become standard.

 Open Banking APIs are essential for embedded finance to survive and grow as open banking APIs allow software systems of different companies to seamlessly communicate with one another.
 Open banking has also gained momentum all over the world as it opens the door to open finance.